-According to a new study by the Rice University, increasing expenses and changing states of mind about accommodation and the capacity to customize life decisions are driving a pattern toward more prominent shopper acquiring force an individual obligation in medicinal services administrations.
+According to a new study by Rice University, increasing expenses and changing states of mind about accommodation and the capacity to customize life decisions are driving a pattern toward more prominent shopper acquiring force and individual obligation in medicinal services administrations.

 The study explores and identifies the impetus for rising consumerism in health care, available levers to increase consumerism, changes underway to healthcare data management as well as points of concern with consumerism.